Weather

 Global models

-0.5° is usually too coarse, but is an option for slow connections.
+0.5° is usually too coarse, but is an option for slow connections,

 The Expedition server update status can be queried from within Expedition.

-Available 4x daily at 0.1° or 0.2° resolution
+Updated 4x daily at 0.1° resolution to 60 or 168 hours

-13km resolution and 90 levels
+13km resolution

 DWD Germany